 Employers aren't permitted to file Form 944 unless they indicated this on their Form SS-4, Application for Employer Identification Number (PDF) or are notified by the IRS that they qualify to file this form.
-Employers who may be eligible to file Form 944 because their estimated annual employment tax liability is $1,000 or less, have to contact the IRS to elect to file annually on Form 944.
+Employers who may be eligible to file Form 944 because their estimated annual employment tax liability is $1,000 or less, must contact the IRS to elect to file annually on Form 944.
 Employers required to file Form 944 and who want to file Forms 941-PR instead, must notify the IRS they're electing to file quarterly Forms 941-PR and opting out of filing Form 944.
-For further information, see the Form 944 Instructions (PDF).
+For further information, see the Instructions for Form 944 (PDF).

 Employers notified to file Form 944, whose businesses grow during the year and exceed the $1,000 eligibility threshold must still file Form 944 for the year.
 Employers who exceed the eligibility threshold will be notified by the IRS that their filing requirement has been changed to Form 941-PR for a particular year.

 Tax Deposits - Most employers are required to deposit their FICA taxes before filing Form 941-PR.
 If you're filing Form 944, you may be able to pay your FICA taxes with your return.
-For additional information about the Form 941-PR (PDF), refer to Topic No. 758 or see the Form 941-PR Instructions (PDF).
-For more information about the Form 944 (PDF), refer to Topic No. 758 or see the Form 944 Instructions (PDF).
+For additional information about the Form 941-PR (PDF), refer to Topic No. 758 or see the Instructions for Form 941-PR (PDF).
+For more information about the Form 944 (PDF), refer to Topic No. 758 or see the Instructions for Form 944 (PDF).
 For information about the rules to make deposits, refer to Topic No. 757.
 If you have deposited all your tax on time, you have 10 additional days to file.

 Household Employees - If you pay a household employee cash wages, you may be required to withhold and pay FICA taxes on all wages you pay to that employee.
 To see if you're required to withhold and pay these taxes, see Publication 926, Household Employer's Tax Guide (PDF).
 File Anexo H-PR (Formulario 1040-PR) (PDF) to report and pay social security and Medicare taxes corresponding to the employer and the employee for all household employees.